 - Any machine lubricants or fuel.These materials are toxic and may be corrosive, jeopardizing both your water supply and your plumbing.

 Most municipalities have recycling and safe-disposal facilities.
 Check with your county government about how to properly dispose of your unwanted medications, household chemicals, machine fluids and paint.
 Let your hot greases and oils cool down and dispose of them in the trash.
 Learn to compost your coffee grounds, eggshells and other produce waste or, if you cannot compost, put them in the garbage, too.

 If you follow these safe practices, you’ve reduced your chances of a clogged or damaged drain considerably!
-If you do experience a blockage, call your plumber.
+You’ve also significantly lessened the risk of a jammed garbage disposal.
+If you do experience any blockages, call your plumber.
 He’ll be able to assess your problem and safely get things flowing again.